 - For the most even cooking (and easy cleanup), line a baking sheet with heavy duty aluminum foil (or two sheets of regular), then top that with and oven safe metal cooling rack (like the one below).
 Spray that with non-stick cooking spray and you’re good to add the wings.

 - This rub is insanely flavorful, so make extra and keep it in an airtight container with your other spices.
-It’s great on chicken on any kind!
+It’s great on chicken of any kind!

 - The gorgonzola sauce can be made ahead of time, or while the chicken wings are baking.

-So this game day season, treat yourself and make these EPIC dry-rubbed baked chicken wings… and don’t forget to pour yourself a nice glass of Sutter Home Riesling wine too!
+So this game day season, treat yourself and make these EPIC dry-rubbed baked chicken wings!

 - Extra large baking sheet AND rack – this is a fantastic combo!
 I’ve been using this combo for years and it still works like new.